samanyougarg/Group-Emotion-Recognition/README.md

 ### Top-down approach

-**Top-down approach** considers the scene context, such as background, environment, clothes, place, etc. It consists of the following steps –
+**Top-down approach** considers the scene context, such as background, clothes, place, etc. It consists of the following steps –

 1. Acquiring the scene descriptors